devilry/devilry-django/not_for_deploy/docs/sysadmin/editable_ui_messages.rst

 .. note::

     The ``'__default'`` is in english and is marked for translation.
-You may change this text but to not removed it!
+You may change this text but do not remove it!
 The default text should also be in a language that all users of the system understands.